korni92/FIS-Writer-A6-A8-Q7/README.md

 **Sequence Counter & Transaction ID Rules**
 * **Standard Increment:** The sender generally increments the counter modulo 16: `next frame = (current + 1) % 16`.
+* **seperate counter for rx/tx side** The MMI uses the clusters last counter to send `B0 ACK` and the cluster ueses MMIs counter to send matching `B0 ACK`
 * **ACK Handling:** After receiving an `ACK(N)` (e.g., `0xB5`), the next transmitted frame must start with Sequence ID `N` (e.g., `5`).
 * **The Transaction ID (ReqID) Concept:** The sequence counter is not just a packet counter; it acts as a logical Transaction ID.
 When the cluster sends an asynchronous logical response (such as a parameter response or a `3B` zone confirmation), it will stamp the response with the **exact same Sequence ID** that was used in your last send data block matching the zone.
 This allows the system to securely pair requests and responses, even if hundreds of `0xA3` Keep-Alive pings were exchanged in the meantime.